SICP

 , my version of drop

 returns the value itself if it could not be changed.
-The other notable feature is after a successful drop, the procedure recurses — this makes it continue to drop
+The other notable feature is that after a successful drop, the procedure recurses — this makes it continue to drop

 as far as possible.
 At that point the value is returned, and it’s the lowest it can possibly be.